Cynorkis gibbosa: Cultivation

-C. gibbosa is somewhat uncommon in orchid collections.
+Cynorkis gibbosa is somewhat uncommon in orchid collections.
 Plants in cultivation tend to appear different from their wild counterparts, with paler flowers and leaves often losing their darker spots.

 In cultivation, this species appreciates bright and warm conditions, no lower than 20 C in winter and no higher than 35 C in summer.
 To prevent rot, plants should be provided with well-drained substrate and kept in a ventilated area with ample air flow.
 Substrate should be replaced every two or three years, just before active growth begins.
 The plant should not be watered directly after it finishes flowering and begins to die back.